If I’m not careful, my discourse becomes the opposite of caring.

 In my work on the cushion, I am increasingly aware of a ‘part’ that is very vociferous and relentless in its rhetoric.

-I call this part, (it’s a female part),the “Crown Prosecutor”, She is a relic, as so often is the case, of a childhood wounding where I needed to be completely ‘in the right’.
+I call this part, (it’s a female part), the “Crown Prosecutor”, She is a relic, as so often is the case, of a childhood wounding where I needed to be completely ‘in the right’.
 Her job was to rehearse and re-rehearse arguments in my defence against a powerful and merciless other.
 She would run through all options and when she was done defending my position, she would set about destroying the other people.
-For hours, and days and years of my inner life, she has been devising killer put-downs, devastating arguments, annihilating speeches which reduce my ‘opponents’ to dirty dust.
+For hours, and days and years of my inner life, she has been devising killer put-downs, devastating arguments, annihilating speeches that reduce my ‘opponents’ to dirty dust.

-I feel her rise in me like a funnel-shaped freezing-fire up my chest and throat.
+I feel her rise in me like a funnel-shaped freezing fire up my chest and throat.
 And she can burn for hours in a very painful and hateful way.

 I grew up with the Daily Mail, live among Brexiteers, so there are triggers for her